SalishSeaCast/docs/rivers/river_input.rst

 EVI_S
 ^^^^^^^^^^^^^^^^^^

+* Source used: BCCF.
+Could return here using the Toporama maps.
 * Source used: BCCF map
 * Cowichan 22% of watershed (i=383, j=201,202)
 * Chemanius1 6.5% of watershed (i=414, j=211)